-During the year, the Group spent HK\$71,326,000 and HK\$21,159,000 on acquisition of investment properties and property, plant and equipment respectively.
+During the year, the Group spent HK\$7,423,000 and HK\$17,941,000 on addition of investment properties and property, plant and equipment respectively.

-The Group has revalued all its investment properties and hospitality property in property, plant and equipment at the year ended date.
-The loss from change in fair value amounted to HK\$556,649,000 and HK\$24,445,000 respectively, which had been debited to the consolidated statement of profit or loss directly.
+The Group has revalued all its investment properties at the year ended date.
+The loss from change in fair value amounted to HK\$21,639,000, which had been debited to the consolidated statement of profit or loss directly.

-Particulars of investment properties and properties held for hotel operation of the Group at 31 December 2020 are set out on pages 145 to 148.
+Particulars of investment properties and properties held for hotel operation of the Group at 31 December 2021 are set out on pages 147 to 150.

-Details of the movements during the year in the investment properties and property, plant and equipment of the Group are set out in notes 16 and 17 respectively to the consolidated financial statements.
+Details of the movements during the year in the investment properties and property, plant and equipment of the Group are set out in notes 15 and 16 respectively to the consolidated financial statements.